-According to the ANSI A92.22-2021 and CSA B354.7-17 standards, the guardrail system of the MEWP is the primary fall protection for occupants.
+According to ANSI A92.22-2021 and CSA B354.7-17 standards, the guardrail system of MEWPs is the primary fall protection for occupants.
 When required to use personal fall protection, either fall restraint or fall arrest, operators and occupants shall comply with the instructions provided by the manufacturer regarding anchorage(s).

 Standards for Type 1, Group A (1A) manually propelled elevating work platforms, and Type 3, Group A (3A) self-propelled elevating work platforms — which includes scissor lifts and single personnel lifts — do not require the use of personal fall protective equipment (PFPE) in addition to guardrails.

 Since there isn’t crystal clear guidance on the topic, it’s worth taking a look at why that’s the case.
 There have been situations where an operator inadvertently got their lanyard wrapped around the platform control joystick and activated the elevate function, crushing the operator.
 Another, similar, example included an operator doing the same thing but almost driving off a loading dock.
-Additionally, when more than one operator is working from the platform and they are wearing 6-foot, shock-absorbing lanyards, it can create a tripping hazard that could lead to severe consequences.
+Additionally, when more than one is on the platform and they are wearing 6-foot, shock-absorbing lanyards, it can create a tripping hazard.

 At the most basic level, employers must ensure that their operators have been properly trained by a qualified instructor using the most up-to-date content and methods.